learn-co-curriculum/dsc-spark-dataframes/README.md

-So ml is treating the entire pipeline as the best performing model, let's see if we can go deeper into the pipeline to access the Random Forest model within it.
-Up above, we put the Random Forest Model as the final "stage" in the stages variable list.
+`ml` is treating the entire pipeline as the best performing model, so we need to go deeper into the pipeline to access the Random Forest model within it.
+Previously, we put the Random Forest Model as the final "stage" in the stages variable list.
 Let's look at the stages attribute of the bestModel.

 ```python